meilisearch/documentation/guides/introduction/quick_start_guide.md

 MeiliSearch [offers many parameters](/guides/advanced_guides/search_parameters.md) that you can play with to refine your search or change the format of the returned documents.
 However, by default, the search is already relevant.

-The search engine is now aware of your documents and can serve those via a HTTP server.
+The search engine is now aware of your documents and can serve those via an HTTP server.

 :::: tabs
 ::: tab cURL